10 Things You Didn’t Know About Zara

-Despite the fact that many of us spend the majority of our pay cheques at Zara (guilty!), much of how the notoriously press-shy retailer actually runs has been kept under wraps.
+Despite the fact that many of us spend the majority of our paychecks at Zara (guilty!), much of how the notoriously press-shy retailer actually runs has been kept under wraps.
 Until now.

 Advertisement